awesome-release/terraform-demo/README.md

   from_services: terraform
   args:
   - apply -auto-approve
+- name: terraform-destroyer
+  completed_timeout: 900
+  from_services: terraform
+  args:
+  - destroy -auto-approve
 ...
 ```

-Lastly, modify the `workflows` section and add the job that was created in the previous step:
+Lastly, modify the `workflows` section and add the jobs that were created in the previous step:

 ```
 ...